 An individual deriving Singapore sourced income must file an annual income tax return by 15 April (via paper filing) or 18 April (via e-filing) with the Inland Revenue Authority of Singapore (IRAS) on their preceding calendar year’s income.
 Any request for extension of the time to file the annual tax return will be subject to the IRAS agreement.
 Grant Thornton Singapore can include clients in a bulk request for extension, which extends the filing date to 30 June.

-An employer is not required to withhold any tax on remuneration in Singapore except in a tax clearance situation which arises when a non-Singapore citizen employee ceases employment in Singapore, leaves Singapore permanently or for a period more than three months.
+There is no payroll withholding requirements for tax purposes, except in a tax clearance situation which arises when a non-Singapore citizen employee ceases employment in Singapore, leaves Singapore permanently or for a period more than three months.

-Singapore does not have a Self-Assessment tax system and therefore tax due for the assessment year is payable after the issuance of a tax assessment (ie Notice of Assessment) from IRAS.
-The taxpayer may either settle the tax liabilities in one lump sum within one month from the date of issuance of the Notice of Assessment or through interest-free GIRO instalments (up to a maximum of 12-months).
-Any objection to the assessment must be submitted within 30 days from the date of issuance of the Notice of Assessment.
+Singapore does not have a Self-Assessment tax system and therefore tax due for the assessment year is payable after the issuance of a tax assessment (ie Notice of Assessment- NOA) from IRAS.
+The taxpayer may either settle the tax liabilities in one lump sum within one month from the date of issuance of the NOA or through interest-free GIRO instalments (up to a maximum of 12-months).
+Any objection to the NOA must be submitted within 30 days from the date of issuance.

 Where a non-Singapore citizen employee ceases Singapore employment or leaves Singapore (permanently or for a period more than three months), the employer is usually required to file a tax clearance return (Form IR21) at least one month before the date of cessation of employment or departure from Singapore, whichever is earlier.
 The employer is also required to withhold any payments due to the leaving employee (such as salary, leave encashment, reimbursement of expenses, etc.) from the date the employer is aware of the leaving employee’s departure until a tax clearance directive is received from IRAS.

-A tax clearance directive and Notice of Assessment will be issued to the employer and leaving employee respectively upon the finalisation of the Form IR21.
-Final tax payment to be paid and settled to IRAS before the stipulated payment deadline to avoid any enforcement actions imposed by IRAS.
+A tax clearance directive and NOA will be issued to the employer and leaving employee respectively upon the finalisation of the Form IR21.
+Final tax payment is to be paid and settled to IRAS before the stipulated payment deadline to avoid any enforcement actions imposed by IRAS.

-Deemed exercise rule will apply where the non-Singapore citizen employee has unexercised stock options or unvested share awards which was granted during their employment in Singapore upon their cessation of Singapore employment.
-A deemed exercise / vest of the equity will result in a dry tax charge (a tax charge arising where no cash/income is paid to or can be realised by the foreign employee) which will generally need to be paid by the non-Singapore citizen employee before leaving Singapore.
+Deemed exercise rule will apply where the non-Singapore citizen employee has unexercised stock options or unvested share awards, which was granted during their employment in Singapore, upon their cessation of Singapore employment.
+A deemed exercise / vest of the equity will result in a dry tax charge on unexercised/unvested equity, which will generally need to be paid before leaving Singapore.

-However, if the actual equity gain upon the actual exercise of stock options or vesting of shares is lower than the deemed gain assessed by IRAS, the taxpayer can apply for a reassessment of the deemed gain within 4 years from the year of assessment following the year in which the deemed exercise rule is applied (ie if the deemed gain for year 2021 was assessed in Year of Assessment 2022, the reassessment application must be made by 31 December 2026).
+Reassessment of the deemed gains is available if the actual equity gain (upon actual exercise of stock options or vesting of shares) is lower.
+This is applied by the taxpayer within 4 years from the year of assessment following the year in which the deemed exercise rule is applied.
+E.g. if the deemed gain for year 2022 was assessed in Year of Assessment 2023, the reassessment application must be made by 31 December 2027).
 Please note that supporting documents may be requested by IRAS to support the application claim.

 An alternative to the deemed exercise rule is the tracking option which allows an employer to track the income realization event of the employee and report the gain to the IRAS at that point rather than applying the deemed exercise rule.
 An employer needs to meet stringent conditions to apply for the tracking option and the application is subject to the IRAS approval.